 Customized marketing

 The secret to customized marketing is segmentation.
-Disclose the special characteristics and requirements of all segments so you can customize marketing plans and offerings.
+Disclose the unique characteristics and requirements of each segment to tailor marketing plans and offerings.

 Customer journey mapping

-Organizations can obtain extensive knowledge of what encourages customers to make purchases.
+Organizations can gain extensive insight into what encourages customers to make purchases.

-Afterward, you can utilize that data to produce more focused marketing strategies, which will satisfy clients and increase conversion rates.
+Afterward, you can use that data to develop more targeted marketing strategies that satisfy clients and increase conversion rates.

 Churn detection